Closed-End Fund (CEF) Investing: 14 Criteria For Better Yield

 Stock Based Closed-End Funds

 I generally prefer bond or preferred stock closed-end funds because the funds have a tendency to only pay out income and bonds drift towards par as they get closer to maturity.
+The best high yield closed end funds are all going to be levered fixed income or consist of high yield assets that pay out most of their income, like REITs.

 Stock CEFs have to rely on capital gains to make up their distributions since the dividend yield on the stocks they hold seldom average more than 2%.
 During a market draw-down, the stock based funds have a tendency to have their capital permanently impaired since to maintain their distribution, they have to start selling assets with capital losses.
 Unless they drop their distribution, which funds are loathe to do, the NAV will start spiraling downwards and losing value.